-An introductory email is often the best way to reach out to recruiters.
-I would suggest being relatively brief and writing the body of the email as a short cover letter.
-If you have a connection to the company, be sure to state that near the beginning of your introduction.
-Take the time to cater your email to positions which you are applying and express what you will bring to the future employers, not just what a job there can do for you.
+If you have a connection to the company, be sure to mention that at the start of your introduction.
+Take the time to tailor your email in relation to the position you are applying for.
+Express what you'll bring to future employers, and don't focus only on what a job can do for you.

 • Be aware of your qualifications.
 Showcase your strengths and what you have to offer.
 Understand that there is a lot of hard work to get anywhere that's worth getting.